George0828Zhang/Fun-House/docs/weaponeditor.md

 </Item>
 ]]
 ```
 All you need is to put modded items in the string.
-The mod will load them.
+The mod will load on start or when you press `Reload meta`.
 All values in `lib/gtaoffsets` are supported.

 Only include the items under `<Infos>`, i.e. `<Item type="CAmmoInfo">` or `<Item type="CWeaponInfo">`.
 Don't include e.g. `<CWeaponInfoBlob>`.
 See the included `weaponsmeta.lua` in the repo for a concrete example.

 You don't need the complete Infos in `weapons.meta`.
 Just put the modified fields and values.
-Two exceptions to this are `<AttachPoints>` and `<WeaponFlags>`, for them you need to include the complete input.
+Two exceptions to this are `<AttachPoints>` and `<WeaponFlags>`, for them you need to include the complete list of values.

 Checkout this tutorial for the meanings of each value: https://forums.gta5-mods.com/topic/36832/tutorial-basic-editing-of-weapons-meta